NikishkinSY/BookEditor/README.md

  - In projects BookEditor_Web/BookEditor_Web in web.config you need to write correct sqlConnectionString.
  - Restore Nuget packeges if needed.
  - Restore nmp packeges if needed.

+## Faced issues:
+ - EF core still has some problems with many-to-many relationships.
+ - Issue with configuration Automapper.
+Can't access automapper's class 'ValueResolver' in .Net Core (may be).